Brandon Uranowitz

 Brandon Jacob Uranowitz (born July 9, 1986) is an American actor.
-He is known for his roles as Adam Hochberg in the musical An American in Paris (2014–15) and Mendel Weisenbachfeld in the 2016 Broadway revival of Falsettos, both of which earned him nominations for the Tony Award for Best Featured Actor in a Musical.
-He received a Tony Award for Best Featured Actor in a Play nomination for Burn This (2019) and won the award for Leopoldstadt (2022–23).
+He won the Tony Award for Best Featured Actor in a Play for Leopoldstadt (2022–23) and has also received Tony Award nominations for An American in Paris (2014–15), Falsettos (2016), Burn This (2019), and Ragtime (2025–26).
 His other Broadway credits include Baby, It's You!
-(2011), Prince of Broadway (2017), The Band's Visit (2018), and Ragtime (2025).
+(2011), Prince of Broadway (2017), The Band's Visit (2018), and Assassins (2022).

-Early life
+Early life and education

 Uranowitz grew up in West Orange, New Jersey and attended the nearby Montclair Kimberley Academy.
-He is from a Jewish family and had a Bar Mitzvah.
+He is from a Jewish family and had a bar mitzvah.

 He began performing at age six and studied at Performers Theatre Workshop.
 In the mid-1990s, he was a working child actor; professional roles included an ensemble member in Evita at the Paper Mill Playhouse (1996) and a swing in A Christmas Carol at Madison Square Garden.
 In 1997, he assumed the role of Little Boy in the world premiere of Ragtime in Toronto.
 He was also member of The Broadway Kids, a musical revue and recording project; he performed live off-Broadway and appears on the 1998 album The Broadway Kids Back on Broadway.
 Of Uranowitz's contribution as part of the ensemble cast, The New York Times wrote he "was a testament to youthful enthusiasm and lung power".

 He attended New York University and graduated in 2008 with a degree in theater arts from their Tisch School of the Arts.